 At The Wilmslow Academy, there are lots of after-school clubs to encourage children to stay fit and healthy.
-Children have the opportunity to work with coaches from different local clubs, including Wilmslow Football Academy, Total Gymnastics, Wilmslow Lightning Netball Club and Macclesfield Town Football Club (MTFC).
+Children have the opportunity to work with coaches from different local clubs, including Wilmslow Football Academy (WFA), Wilmslow Lightning Netball Club and Premier Football Coaching (PFC).

-The Young Ambassador programme encourages young people to become leaders through sport and to encourage their less active peers to get involved in sport or physical activity.
+The School Games Makers programme encourages young people to become leaders through sport and to encourage their less active peers to get involved in sport or physical activity.

-At the Wilmslow Academy, Mrs Dene helps our carefully chosen and extremely enthusiastic team of Young Ambassadors to promote the Youth Sport Trust's 'Active 30:30' initiative.
+At the Wilmslow Academy, Mr Hughes helps our carefully chosen and extremely enthusiastic team of School Games Makers to promote the Youth Sport Trust's 'Active 30:30' initiative.
 This is a response to the Childhood Obesity Strategy mentioned above.
 Children are encouraged to do 30 minutes of physical exercise at school every day and another 30 minutes at home.

-One of the most popular events organised by our Young Ambassadors is the annual Talent Show, which takes place every summer.
+One of the most popular events organised by our School Games Makers is the annual Talent Show, which takes place every summer.
 You don't have to be good at sport to get involved!
 If you can sing, dance, play an instrument, do magic, tell jokes - or just about anything else - we want to hear from you!